microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-emailthreatsubmission.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 An abstract type to report suspected spam, malware or phishing emails to Microsoft 365 Defender for Office.
-You can also submit false positive cases, which should not have been blocked by Microsoft 365 Defender for Office, e.g, not junk emails.
+You can also submit false positive cases, which should not have been blocked by Microsoft 365 Defender for Office, for example, emails incorrectly categorized as junk or spam.

 Inherits from [threatSubmission](../resources/security-threatsubmission.md).